edgarmatoto/world-cup-database/README.md

-# build world-cup-databased using PostgreSQL
+# build world-cup-database using PostgreSQL and some query using bash scripting.